 Will I get to choose which medication I take?

-Yes, low-dose aspirin is considered safe while breastfeeding.
+Yes, aspirin and low-molecular-weight heparin injections are both considered safe while breastfeeding.
 Expert guidelines recommend that low doses of aspirin can safely be taken once daily during breastfeeding, but that higher doses of aspirin should be avoided.
-In this trial, we will be using a low dose of aspirin and recommend taking only one pill of the study medication a day.
+In the PARTUM trial, we will be using a low dose of aspirin and recommend taking only one pill of the study medication a day.

 Can I still take anti-inflammatory pain medications, like NSAIDs?

 Yes, you can still take NSAIDS if you are taking the study medication.
-We will ask you to keep track of how much NSAIDS you take in a checklist you are given, regardless of the group you are in.
+We will ask you if you are taking NSAIDS, regardless of the group you are in.
 Some common NSAIDS include ibuprofen (Advil or Motrin), naproxen (Naprosyn or Aleve) or Celebrex.

 What are the symptoms of blood clots?